vapniks/ob-pipe-menus/README.md

 clipboard_manager/ob_paste_clip.py : support file for ob_clipboard_pipe_menu.py

 These files should be placed in your openbox config directory (on Ubuntu its ~/.config/openbox).
-Then for each pipe menu add a line like this to your menu.xml file:

-<menu execute="~/.config/openbox/<PIPE_MENU_FILE>" id="clipboard" label="Clipboard"/>

-For more details read the comments at the beginning of each file.
+For more details and installation instructions read the comments at the beginning of each file.